 The Dual Degree Program can be an attractive alternative to traditional engineering curricula.
-This program is a five-year commitment studying at Hawaii Pacific University and one of our partner schools to obtain a Bachelor of Science in Mathematics degree and an ABET accredited Bachelor of Science in Engineering degree.
-The first three years are spent at HPU and the final two years at either The University of Southern California School of Engineering in Los Angeles, California or Washington University School of Engineering and Applied Science in St. Louis, Missouri.
-Students may pursue degrees in Civil, Electrical, Mechanical and Chemical engineering as well as their sub-disciplines.
+This program is a five-year commitment, studying at both Hawaii Pacific University (the first three years) and one of our partner schools (the last two years) to obtain both a Bachelor of Science in Mathematics and an ABET-accredited Bachelor of Science in Engineering.
+We have a partnership with the University of Southern California’s School of Engineering (Los Angeles, CA) and Washington University’s School of Engineering and Applied Science (St. Louis, MO) that allows our students to transfer in seamlessly to complete their second degree.
+Students may pursue degrees in Civil, Electrical, Mechanical, and Chemical engineering at our partner schools.

 Why study at HPU?

-The Dual Degree Program can be an attractive alternative to traditional engineering curricula.
-Program graduates are "liberally educated engineers," with strong communication and problem-solving skills.
-Other advantages include:
+Our dual degree program graduates are "liberally-educated engineers," with strong communication and problem-solving skills.
+Other advantages of our program include:

 - Opportunity to use the supportive, personalized environment of a small liberal arts institution to develop the skills and confidence needed for success in engineering

-Students in the Dual Degree Program will develop strong oral and written communications skills, a broad background in the humanities / social sciences as well problem-solving competence.
-This will enable them prepare for career opportunities which require multidisciplinary teams to address the challenges of our age.
+As mentioned above, students in our Dual Degree Program will develop strong oral and written communication skills, a broad background in the humanities / social sciences as well problem-solving competence.
+This will prepare them for career opportunities which require multidisciplinary teams to address the challenges of our age.